Meaningful Links

 Self-Explanatory Even Out of Context

 Link titles should use clear, concise, and descriptive text.
-Link titles should tell where they will take users and visitors should be able to understand links without reading any other text.
+Link titles should explain where they will take site visitors, and users should be able to understand the purpose of the links without reading any of the surrounding text.
 Clear, specific link titles are especially important for those using assistive devices such as screen readers.
-These devices can jump directly from link to link.
-Screen reader users often pull out a list of links without context to determine where to go next.
-For these users, a link titled "Click here" or "Read more" is not helpful.
+These devices can jump directly from link to link, so screen reader users will often receive a list of links without enough context to determine where to go next.
+For these users, a link simply titled "Click here" or "Read more" is not helpful.

 Best Practices for Meaningful Links